 Raising the quality and affordability of childcare through increased capitation rates linked to standards, and extension of access to free pre-school provision

 Establishing Early Childhood Health and Wellbeing clinics with enhanced family support services

 Committing to breaking the cycle of inequality by building on effective strategies that improve outcomes for children and families in disadvantaged communities

 Ireland needs to move beyond a bricks and mortar approach to housing policy.
 We will create and offer a variety of models for housing, to include home ownership, public rental options and private rental options that each offer security of tenure, certainty of cost and appropriate safeguards to ensure the right to a secure home is prioritised.
 Some measures required include:

 Developing a National Housing and Land Strategy, including dealing with homelessness, land supply issues and planning law

 Increasing supply of social and affordable housing through accessing EIB funds, attracting institutional investors, and expanding the Financial Contribution Scheme for Older Persons

 Legislating to promote security of tenure and rent certainty, including constitutional change if necessary

-We hope to meet you all at the virtual socs fair and talk to you about the society and what you would like to do.
-We will try to be there as much as possible, however we might not be able to do so on Tuesday between 2pm and 3pm.
-Hopefully, we can see you all later and feel free to join the society and send us a message to say hi!
+We hope to meet you all at the socs fair and talk to you about the society and what you would like to do.
+Be sure to come over and say hi!

 We are currently planning some weekly events for the society, which will be decided with the incoming committee.
 We hope to have a new topic every month and host some movie/book clubs based on the monthly topic, as well as discussing relevant policies.